 (3) Registration fees to attend the Society’s conferences as well as annual membership dues are waived for all current Trustees.

-· Jane M. Binner, Sheffield Management School, University of Sheffield, UK.
+• Jane M. Binner, University of Birmingham, UK.

 Code Of Ethics / Conduct